richardschoen/iforgit/README.md

 Check out the http://iforgit.com site above and request a demo if you think it fits your IBM i source management needs.

 # Questions or issues
-If you have any questions or issues to report, please use this repository.
+If you have any questions or issues to report, please use this repository or email support: info@mobigogo.net.
 This site is also where source examples for using iForgit will be posted as documents.